cinnData/DataSci/[DS-06] Clustering.md

 $$\textrm{dist}(x,y)=\sqrt{(x_1-y_1 )^2 + \cdots + (x_p-y_p)^2}.$$

-This formula can be applied to any pair of rows of a data set with $p$ numeric columns.
+This formula can be applied to any pair of rows of a data set with $p$ numeric columns, providing a numerical similarity measure.
+The lower the distance between two data points, the stronger their similarity.

 ## Normalization